 Using inclusive pronouns fosters a culture of respect and belonging not just for the LGBTQ+ community, but for anyone who challenges the traditional model of gender identity and expression.
 And while most people are well-intentioned, making the wrong assumption about someone’s gender, and, by extension their pronouns, can be insulting and harmful.

-Here is a gender-inclusive pronoun chart:
+Here is a gender-inclusive pronoun chart: Pronouns Chart

 Here are a few tips to help you use gender pronouns:

 Using gender pronouns is vital to drive employee engagement and for increased global cultural competency, especially when interacting with employees or clients in different countries, or employees who are non-native speakers and unfamiliar with traditionally gendered names.
 Remember: not all names are gender-specific, and how someone looks may not indicate their gender identity.
-For example, a non-binary individual may not be female identified but may use “she” pronouns.
+For example, a non-binary individual may not be female-identified but may use “she” pronouns.
 Using pronouns signals you will respect and express dignity towards one another.

 Leaders and managers can create an inclusive workplace culture by building out foundational practices around introducing and referencing pronouns.
-For instance, adding pronouns to work email signatures send a message that the company is inclusive and acknowledges gender diversity.
+For instance, adding pronouns to work email signatures sends a message that the company is inclusive and acknowledges gender diversity.
 Encouraging the creation of Employee Resource Groups (ERGs) that support LGBTQ+ workers increases their sense of belonging.
 Highlighting your diversity and inclusion initiatives in your employee engagement platform — like the Spotlight area within Inspirus® Connects — distributes information to everyone, equally.
-Out & Equal has a has developed a list of tools and best practices to help many employers create more equitable workplace environments where everyone can be both “out” and “equal” at work.
-However, mandating use of pronouns could cause pressure for someone to reveal their gender identity before they are ready to do so with colleagues, so it’s best to keep it voluntary.
+Out and Equal has developed a list of tools and best practices to help many employers create more equitable workplace environments where everyone can be both “out” and “equal” at work.
+However, mandating the use of pronouns could cause pressure for someone to reveal their gender identity before they are ready to do so with colleagues, so it’s best to keep it voluntary.